EASE Classroom Staff

 Our EASE Preschool program has a knowledgeable and experienced Classroom Staff Team who administers our specialized preschool program.

 Two Alberta Certified Special Education Teachers coordinate each child’s program both in the classroom and community.
 These teachers have specialized training in early childhood development, and are up to date on “best practices” in early educational instruction and interventions in order to provide the play-based program in our EASE Preschool.

 Each classroom also has an Early Learning Facilitator (ELF) who oversees various aspects of the classroom program and supports the teacher as well as other EASE staff and families to ensure children’s needs and goals are met.

-Working directly with the children are 11 Child Development Facilitators in each classroom who are assigned to work with one or two children for the programming year.
+Working directly with the children are 11 or 12 Child Development Facilitators in each classroom who are assigned to work with one or two children for the programming year.
 These staff support the children in all aspects of the program by using play activities to teach skills identified in the child’s Individual Program Plan.

 EASE Therapy Team